Job Location: Alabama

 SPECIAL INSTRUCTIONS TO APPLICANTS:

-Application review process begins March 1, 2021 and will continue until a qualified candidate is selected and recommended for appointment.
+Application review process begins March 5, 2021 and will continue until a qualified candidate is selected and recommended for appointment.
 A complete application must include a letter of interest, resume or curriculum vitae, and the names of three current, professional references (please include mailing addresses, e-mail addresses, and telephone numbers).
 The candidate selected for this position must be able to meet eligibility requirements to work in the United States at the time appointment is scheduled to begin and continue working legally for the proposed term of employment.
-For questions, contact the search committee chair, Toni Carter at email@example.com.
+For questions, contact the search committee chair, Jaena Alabi at email@example.com

-Auburn University Libraries is a member of the Association of Research Libraries (ARL), Association of Southeastern Research Libraries (ASERL), Hathi Trust, and the Coalition for Networked Information (CNI).
-The Libraries’ strategic plan is available at: XXXXX.
-Auburn University’s strategic plan may be found at: http://ocm.auburn.edu/strategic_plan/2019/ausp2019-2024.pdf.
+Auburn University Libraries is a member of the Association of Research Libraries (ARL), Association of Southeastern Research Libraries (ASERL), Hathi Trust, Coalition for Networked Information (CNI), and other organizations of academic institutions.
+The Libraries completed a strategic plan in alignment with the Auburn University Strategic Plan which is available at: http://ocm.auburn.edu/strategic_plan/2019/ausp2019-2024.pdf

-Auburn University, a Carnegie R1 institution, is one of the nation’s premier public land-grant universities.
+Auburn University is one of the nation’s premier public land-grant institutions.
 In 2020, it was ranked 44th among public universities by U.S. News and World Report.
 Auburn maintains high levels of research activity and high standards for teaching excellence, offering Bachelor’s, Master’s, Educational Specialist, and Doctoral degrees in agriculture and engineering, the professions, and the arts and sciences.
 Its 2019 enrollment of 30,460 students includes 24,594 undergraduates and 5,866 graduate and professional students.
 The University is nationally recognized for its commitment to academic excellence, its positive work environment, its student engagement, and its beautiful campus.